-The school day will begin at 8:00 am and end at 3:00pm and at 2:00pm on Fridays.
+The school day will begin between 8:00 and 8:30 am and end between 2:30 and 3:15 pm and by 12:00 pm on early release (minimum) days.
+For TK and Kindergarten the school day will end at 1:00, or 11:30 on early release days.
 Lesson lengths will vary based on a grade-level's ability and needs.
 Though lessons will be laid out like a regular school day, flexibility can be built into the day.
 While a teacher may suggest doing independent reading after lunch or take a recess break following a math lesson, families may choose to bypass the break to finish an assignment and have their child read at bedtime.
 Families should communicate their needs with their child's teacher should they need to make additional accommodations.